Generalized Connectivity Matrix Response Regression with Applications in Brain Connectivity Studies

 \subsection{Functional Connectivity Analysis}

-We first analyzed a resting-state fMRI dataset from ADHD-200 (\url{http://fcon_1000.projects.nitrc.org/indi/adhd200/}).
+We first analyzed an fMRI dataset from ADHD-200 (\url{http://fcon_1000.projects.nitrc.org/indi/adhd200/}).
 We focused on $N = 319$ healthy control subjects, aging between 7.09 to 21.8 years old, with $46.4\%$ females and $53.6\%$ males.
 Each subject received a resting-state fMRI scan, and the image was preprocessed, including slice timing correction, motion correction, spatial smoothing, denoising by regressing out motion parameters, white matter, and cerebrospinal fluid time, and band-pass filtering.
-Each fMRI image was then summarized in the form of a binary network, with the nodes corresponding to 264 seed regions of interest in the brain based on a cortical parcellation system defined by \citet{Power2011}, and the edges recording the binary indicator of the thresholded partial correlations between pairs of those 264 nodes.
-See \citet{zhang2018mixed} for more information about data collection and processing.
-We applied our network response model to this data with a logit link function.
+Each fMRI image was then summarized in the form of a binary network, with the nodes corresponding to 264 seed regions of interest in the brain \citet{Power2011}, and the edges recording the binary indicator of the thresholded partial correlations.
+We applied our proposed model to this data with a logit link function.
 We standardized the covariates, age and sex, to have mean zero and variance one.
-We selected the rank $r = 9$ and the sparsity proportion $s_0 = 0.02$ based on eBIC.
+The rank was selected as $r = 9$ and the sparsity proportion as $s_0 = 0.02$ based on eBIC.